nocsi/nocsi.com/src/terms-of-service.md

 15. INDEMNIFICATION.

-You agree to indemnify, defend, and hold harmless Orbit Labs, Inc. and its successors and assigns and all of their respective officers, directors, agents, employees, and affiliates from and against any claims, liabilities, damages, judgments, awards, losses, obligations, costs, expenses or fees (including reasonable attorneys’ fees) arising out of or relating to (i) your breach of these Terms of Use; (ii) your violation of any third party’s right, including, without limitation, any copyright, property right, or privacy right; or (iii) any claim that content provided by you caused damage or loss to a third party.
+You agree to indemnify, defend, and hold harmless NOCSI and its successors and assigns and all of their respective officers, directors, agents, employees, and affiliates from and against any claims, liabilities, damages, judgments, awards, losses, obligations, costs, expenses or fees (including reasonable attorneys’ fees) arising out of or relating to (i) your breach of these Terms of Use; (ii) your violation of any third party’s right, including, without limitation, any copyright, property right, or privacy right; or (iii) any claim that content provided by you caused damage or loss to a third party.
 This defense and indemnification obligation will survive your use of the Site and any termination of this Agreement.

 16. TERMS OF USE MAY CHANGE.